tarantool/doc/doc/reference/reference_lua/popen.rst

         Possible raised errors are:

-        * "- IllegalParams:    incorrect type or value of a parameter"
+        * "IllegalParams:    incorrect type or value of a parameter"
-        * "- IllegalParams:    called on a closed handle"
+        * "IllegalParams:    called on a closed handle"
-        * "- IllegalParams:    opts.stdout and opts.stderr are both set"
+        * "IllegalParams:    opts.stdout and opts.stderr are both set"
-        * "- IllegalParams:    a requested IO operation is not supported by the handle (stdout / stderr is not piped)"
+        * "IllegalParams:    a requested IO operation is not supported by the handle (stdout / stderr is not piped)"
-        * "- IllegalParams:    attempt to operate on a closed file descriptor"
+        * "IllegalParams:    attempt to operate on a closed file descriptor"
-        * "- FiberIsCancelled: cancelled by an outside code"
+        * "FiberIsCancelled: cancelled by an outside code"

         Possible error reasons when ``nil, err`` is returned are:

-        * "- SocketError: an IO error occurs at read()"
+        * "SocketError: an IO error occurs at read()"
-        * "- TimedOut:    exceeded the `opts.timeout` quota"
+        * "TimedOut:    exceeded the `opts.timeout` quota"
-        * "- OutOfMemory: no memory space for a buffer to read into"
+        * "OutOfMemory: no memory space for a buffer to read into"
-        * "-  LuajitError: ("not enough memory"): no memory space for the Lua string"
+        * "LuajitError: ("not enough memory"): no memory space for the Lua string"

     .. _popen-write: